AIDC-AI/Marco-o1/src/README.md

 ## description

-We are now open-sourcing our tree search framework.It main features are as follows:
+We are now open-sourcing our tree search framework.Its main features are as follows:
-1. When find wrong answer, we rollback to lastest node, add a new node to hint model to generate a new answer.
+1. When find wrong answer, we rollback to latest node, add a new node to hint model to generate a new answer.
 We call it reflection time.
 2. Multi-model double check.
 Inspired by pair programming, we use two models to generate data, and another model to generate some node, such as double check, to prevent thinking dependency.
 3. We define some node as mcts action.